clij/clijx-assistant/readme.md

 # CLIJx-Assistant
 [CLIJx-Assistant](https://clij.github.io/assistant) is an intuitive user interface for building custom GPU-accelerated image processing workflows using [CLIJ2](https://clij.github.io) in [Fiji](https://fiji.sc).
-It visualizes workflows while building them, suggests what to do next and generates scripts and human readable protocols to facilitate reproducible bio-image analysis.
+It visualizes workflows as image date flow graphs while building them.
+It suggests what to do next and generates scripts and human readable protocols to facilitate reproducible bio-image analysis.
-These generated scripts also run in other platforms such as Matlab, Icy, Python and QuPath.
+These generated scripts also be executed in other platforms such as Matlab, Icy, Python and QuPath.

 CLIJx-Assistant is under development and is subject to change.
-Please treat everything with care.
+Give it a try and let us know what you think!
 Do not use it for routine research yet.
-Planned release is early 2021.
-Stay tuned.
+Provide feedback and stay tuned.

 <iframe src="images/clijxa_teaser1_fast.mp4" width="800" height="640"></iframe>
 [Download slower version of the video](images/clijxa_teaser1.mp4) [Image data source: Daniela Vorkel, Myers lab, CSBD / MPI CBG]